Teaching Music During a Pandemic

 But in no time our teachers got the hang of the new technologies available to them.
 In a matter of days, our teachers were creating on-demand video lessons that were tailormade for their students, as well as remote sing-alongs, musical crafts, cultural explorations, music technology tutorials, and more.

-Schools Reopen for Some Students
+Schools Reopen for Some Students, TWICE

 This fall, NYC opened public schools with a blended learning model: some students would be learning in-person, while others would continue to learn remotely, and every combination in between.
+Schools closed again for a few weeks in November, reopening for the city’s youngest students (PreK – 5th grade) in early December.

-For students learning in-person, strict safety protocols are required: class sizes this fall are smaller than ever, masks are required at all times, and students must be at least six feet apart.
+For students learning in-person, strict safety protocols are required: class sizes this fall and winter are smaller than ever, masks are required at all times, and students must be at least six feet apart.
 When it comes to music, additional safety precautions preclude playing wind instruments, sharing drums, and, in some cases, singing together.

 ETM Music Teacher Andrew Grossman has an additional challenge: his in-person music class coincides with his students’ lunch period.
 He knows that his students need to recharge and refuel.
 “They’re in the classroom all day, so I really try for my class to be special and for them to look forward to music class.”
 However, he adds, “that doesn’t mean they’re not learning anything!”